danylayasmin/pokebits/docs/project_plan.md

 -   Build a separate dashboard, as the project solely focuses on backend development.

 ## 📝 **User Stories and Tasks:**
 Detailed user stories and task breakdowns will be meticulously outlined in subsequent phases, aligning with the project's objectives.
+You can check our [Trello-board](https://trello.com/b/UXnsh82o/pok%C3%A9bits) to see all the user stories.

 ## 💻 **Technologies:**